-I’m Jacqueline - I’m a clinical hypnotherapist, a mum, a grandmother, a journalist and a complementary therapist.
+Hi, I’m Jacqueline!
+Who am I?
+I’m a mum and a grandmother (I can’t believe I’m at that stage in life!).
+I’m also a clinical hypnotherapist, a journalist and a complementary therapist.
 I have trained in massage therapy, aromatherapy, reflexology, Indian head massage and baby massage.
 I am a qualified adult education teacher and taught complementary therapy and anatomy and physiology in adult education centres in east London and Essex.
 I’m a member of the National Society of Hypnosis, Psychotherapy and Mindfulness and hold a current DBS certificate.

-When I gave birth to my daughter, people didn’t talk about birth and labour in the way that they do today and I now recognise that I had a traumatic birth.
-I was offered very little in the way of ante or postnatal education or information: basically, what the midwife said was the way it was going to be!
-My beautiful daughter entered the world to be greeted by a very noisy, brightly-lit hospital room, as many babies did (and still do).
-Training as a hypnobirthing instructor made me realise that birth could be so much better and way more enjoyable than the labour I endured.
+I was offered very little in the way of ante or postnatal education/information when I gave birth to my daughter.
+My beautiful and precious girl entered the world to be greeted by a very noisy, brightly-lit hospital room, as many babies did (and still do).
+I know that birth can be so much better and way more enjoyable than the labour I endured.

-I taught infant massage in children’s centres for many years and it feels a completely natural follow-on from hypnobirthing to then learn baby massage, which is a lovely way to help bond with your baby and enjoy time with them.
-Touch is a very early form of communication and learning baby massage techniques will help you to understand their very early communication cues as well as providing them with a strong start in life both physically and emotionally.
+I trained as an infant massage instructor back in 2006 and taught in children’s centres for many years.
+It is a completely natural follow-on from hypnobirthing to then learn baby massage, which is a lovely way to help bond with your baby and enjoy time with them.
+Touch is a very early form of communication and learning baby massage techniques will help you to understand their communication cues as well as providing them with a strong start in life both physically and emotionally.

 I look forward to meeting you and sharing these techniques with you to help you on your journey as parents: calm, confident and in control.